Uranium2/ReinforcementLearning_Crypto/README.md

   For example, if each candle is one day, what would be our reaction if we seen 6 red candles?
 Personnaly I would buy, since Crypto is a very speculative currency.
 And in my opinion, there will always be someone to try to make money over crashes.

   This reflection is **heavily biais** by my way of thinking of the market.
 In theory, it should learn it self the patterns with basic data like: `high`, `low`, `open`, `close`, `weight`, `volume`.

+## Disclaimer

+This is a self learning project.

+In no event I shall be liable for any special, indirect, or consequential damages, or any damages whatsoever resulting from loss of money/cryptoccurency/stocks or profits if you base your decision on this learning project.
+The aim here is to understand how to build a Reinforcement Learning algoritm with Neurral Networks, not to earn money.
+Even if training result looks very appealing, this program will NEVER predict the future.
+At any instant you can lose all your money, invest what you can afford to lose.
+If you are a game money adict, please consult a doctor and do not hope making money with this project.